BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_06.md

 !battle(["Dialga", :DIALGA, 0], "Holy Field")

 Another Holy Field doubles battle.
 A fast Bug type or two can solve the problem of the leads.
-The rest of the team is pretty diverse but I'm sure you can find a way to take advantage of their weaknesses.
+The rest of the team is pretty diverse, but taking advantage of the field or getting a sweeper set up should work.

 Catch **Dialga** once you win!